jkeohan/scatterplot-workshop/module-5-adding-a-legend.md

 // legendValues => ["Asia", "Europe", "Latin America", "Scandanavia", "Africa",...]
 ```

-Only one last line needs to be added which will call the function reponsbible for renering the actual legend.
+Only one last line needs to be added which will call the function reponsbible for rendering the actual legend.
 It is called **renderLegend** and will be passed  **legendValues**.

 ```
 function renderValues(data) {